-Section 8.
+SECTION 9.
 MHSA Regional Championship Horse Show

 The MHSA Regional Program will host a year-end championship at the end of each year.
 Qualifications:

-- a) A horse/pony/rider must have shown at least twice in MHSA Regional Division that they wish to qualify for, as well as be in the top 20 and invited to participate in the final championship horse show. - b) The same horse/pony and rider combination that competes at any of the fall indoor shows such as Pennsylvania National, Washington International (except Local Hunters) or The National Horse Show is not eligible to compete at the MHSA Regional Championship Horse Show. - c) The qualifying date for the MHSA Regional Championship Show is to be 21 days (3 weeks) from the start of the show.
-Any shows that occur between the qualifying date and October 31st will count towards the following year. - d) All riders competing in the MHSA Regional Championship horse show must be current members of the MHSA.
+- a) A horse/pony/rider must have earned points at two regional horse shows in the MHSA Regional Division (hunter, pleasure, jumper, and equitation) that they wish to qualify for, as well as be in the top 20 and invited to participate in the final championship horse show. - b) The same horse/pony and rider combination that competes at any of the fall indoor shows such as Pennsylvania National, Washington International (except Local Hunters) or The National Horse Show is not eligible to compete at the MHSA Regional Championship Horse Show. - c) The qualifying date for the MHSA Regional Championship Show is to be 21 days (3 weeks) prior to the start of the show.
+Any points accumulated after the qualifying date will count for year end points only. - d) All riders competing in the MHSA Regional Championship horse show must be current members of the MHSA.

-Section 7.
+SECTION 10.
 Amateur Certification Protest Procedures